Framingham and Lowell Railroad

 The present owner, CSX Transportation, took over part of the Conrail system in 1999, including one of the only remaining active portions of the Framingham and Lowell Railroad which was the South Sudbury Industrial Track (South Sudbury to Framingham Center, a 4.8 mile segment of the Lowell Secondary between the Central Mass right of way in Sudbury and the active Fitchburg Secondary in Framingham.
 1.4 miles of the South Sudbury Industrial Track are in the town of Sudbury and 3.4 miles are in the town of Framingham).
-Service on the line ended on April 13, 2000, when the last CSX train on the South Sudbury Industrial Track derailed off a West spur which led to a lumber yard in Sudbury, this spur is located immediately South of the junction with the East West Central Mass Rail Line right of way (the Boston & Maine Railroad abandoned the Central Mass Branch Rail Line in 1980).
+Service on the line ended on April 13, 2000, when the last CSX train on the South Sudbury Industrial Track derailed off a West spur which led to a lumber yard in Sudbury; this spur is located immediately South of the junction with the East West Central Mass Branch right of way (the Boston & Maine Railroad was issued a permanent discontinuance of the Central Mass Branch Rail Line in 1980).
 In June 2001, CSX applied to the federal Surface Transportation Board (STB) for approval to abandon the line.
 In October 2001 the STB approved the abandonment, although the town of Sudbury filed notice with the STB to request that abandonment be postponed in order to allow negotiations with CSX for acquisition of the line as a rail trail.
 In August 2004, CSX had removed the rails and ties, leaving bridges in place in the event a path were built.
 By late 2005, all of the grade crossings had been removed by the Massachusetts Highway Department.
-Today, the line is in various stages of being converted into the Bruce Freeman Rail Trail.
+In December 2020, the town of Sudbury reached a railbanking agreement with CSX.
+In December 2023, the City of Framingham reached a replacement railbanking agreement with the Georgetown and High Line Railway Company, which had previously reached a railbanking agreement with CSX.
+Today, the line has become the Bruce Freeman Rail Trail from Lowell to South Sudbury, and the trail conversion of the South Sudbury Industrial Track is in design.